iodepo/odis-arch/book/thematics/depth/index.md

     - For any depth measurements that are part of a dataset itself (i.e. not just in the metadata)

         - Use a variableMeasured stanza to describe the depth variables in your dataset, including the right semantic markup (See CODE BLOCK 2)
+          - The “right” semantic Markup means that the vocabulary, thesaurus, ontology or other DefinedTerm you use is defined exactly as you understand it / have used it in your description.
+If you disagree with the definition or elements of it, DO NOT use the term and search for an alternative in another trusted semantic resource.
+Using an undefined vocabulary term or a free text string is BETTER than using a defined term with a poor or inappropriate definition.

         - Include values for measurementTechnique and other properties, as we’re now talking about a variable actually in your dataset (rather than in the metadata about your dataset)